ravivcohen/dotfiles/README.md

    * I am working on making this more flexible.
 SEE ROADMAP
    * If you skip the "init" step, only copy/link will be executed.

-##### Run As Another User

-I tend to run as a non `sudo` privillged user on my systems.
-I therfore need to first `su` to a user that can `sudo` and run the commands as that user.
-The files are split up in the "init" script to run all files with < "50_" as a `sudo` user, this way only the stuff that really needs `sudo` runs.

-* Upon execution you will be asked if you would like to `su` to another user which can `sudo`.
-   * When you choose "yes" all `sudo` commands will gets wrapped in `su $username -c 'sudo _command_`.

-### OS X Notes

-* You need to have installed [XCode](https://developer.apple.com/downloads/index.action?=xcode) or, at the very minimum, the [XCode Command Line Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools), which are available as a _much smaller_ download thank XCode.

 __MORE OSs TO COME ...__